 |Rennmax BN7||1975||3||Monocoque.
 Three built for Terry Quartly, Andrew Miedecke and Ross Switzer.|

-Thanks to Ray Bell and Bryan Miller for their help constructing these histories.
-This page last updated on 13 November, 2012 .
+Thanks to Ray Bell, Bryan Miller and Mark Bisset for their help constructing these histories.
+Mark kindly provided the results of his research into the sports cars.
+This page last updated on 19 June, 2013 .